LGBTQ+ Care

 Relational Psychotherapy

-Relationships can be a source of both harm and healing.
+Relational Therapy suggests that relationships can be a source of both harm and healing.
 In relational therapy, the bond with your therapist becomes a model for safe, affirming connection.
 This work helps repair the impact of rejection, shame, or invisibility and supports you in building more authentic relationships with others.

 Psychodynamic Therapy